awsdocs/aws-cost-management-user-guide/doc_source/manage-cost-categories.md

 **Note**
 Cost Categories are effective at the start of the current month\.
 If you create or update your Cost Category in the middle of the month, it retroactively takes effect on cost and usage from the beginning of the month\.

-This is an administrative feature, and can only be customized by Payer accounts or Regular accounts in AWS Organizations\.
+This is an administrative feature, and can only be customized by the master account or regular accounts in AWS Organizations\.

 ## Limits<a name="cost-categories-limits"></a>